 The Company has instituted a program which requires direct suppliers to certify compliance with the terms and conditions the Company’s Purchase Order Terms and Conditions, Supplier Code of Conduct, U.S. OFAC Memorandum and Foreign Corrupt Practices Act.

 The Company strives to ensure that products comply with applicable laws and regulations through education, testing, certifications, and audits.

 The Company has policies and procedures to reasonably assure that the use of the tantalum, tin, tungsten and gold in the products manufactured do not directly or indirectly finance armed groups in Covered Countries as defined by the Conflict Minerals Rule issued by the U.S. Securities and Exchange Commission (SEC) under the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
 Click to view the Company’s Conflict Mineral Policy.

 Employee and Supplier Training

 The Company educates employees responsible for supplier programs on how to identify and report compliance issues.
 The Company also strives to educate suppliers on relevant regulatory requirements, programs, and Company policies.

 Company Legal Compliance Committee and Internal Audit Department

-Callaway Golf Company has formed a Legal Compliance Committee to address compliance issues on a global basis and to develop systems and procedures to address any ongoing compliance issues in the locations where we conduct operations.
-The Legal Compliance Committee meets on a regular basis and the Chief Ethics Officer provides updates of key findings to the Callaway Golf Company Board of Directors.
+The Company has a Legal Compliance Committee to address compliance issues on a global basis and to develop systems and procedures to address any ongoing compliance issues in the locations where we conduct operations.
+The Legal Compliance Committee meets on a regular basis, and the Chief Ethics Officer provides updates of key findings to the Company Board of Directors.

 Callaway Golf Company